-If you already have a Health Savings Account, you likely appreciate it’s unique characteristics that are unlike any other type of account you could possibly have.
+If you have a Health Savings Account, you likely appreciate it’s unique characteristics that make it different than other accounts.

 The ability to save money, tax free, for health care costs?